PeeBob/MobDesyncFix/README.md

 Godmode desyncs happen over and over again when entering and leaving dimensions.

 I put the source code in the .java file you can look trough it by yourself.

+The plugin works in the way that it kills the oroginal mob wich caused the desync.
+Then replaces it.
+This will delete the desynced mob and in that process eliminate the desync